By Kate, Lead Writer, and Rustina, Contributing Writer

 After 10 years of reading and playing around, this is what I’ve come up with.

 It should be said, I’m not a doctor.
 If you want the opinion of an MD, go see one.
-Just know that most are unaware of the research being done into gut health and and they may not be all that helpful.
-But, I’m not an MD, so.
-Proceed if you want.
+Just know that most are unaware of the research being done into gut health, and they may not be all that helpful.
+But, I’m not an MD, so proceed if you want to knowing that!

 Keep that in mind as you read through my research and experience.
 I’ll be sharing studies to back up what I say, but I’m interpreting it all through my own lens.
 Your experience or needs may vary.